 Occasionally, the Gallery hosts regional and national juried exhibitions that feature a minimal entry fee and a guest juror to select the work that will display in the particular exhibition.

 This juried exhibition is open to any Michigan artist using tools such as a digital camera, scanner, and/or digital imaging program in the creation of their work.
 Artwork is created with a fine art emphasis, spanning from painting, photography, kinetic sculpture, interactive digital media and more.
-The exhibition has been renamed to Digital Space as of 2018.
+In 2018 the original Cyberspace exhibition was renamed Digital Space.
+See below for past exhibitions.

 Lecture: Thursday, March 1st, 3 - 4 pm

 Reception: Thursday, March 1st, 4 - 6 pm

 Previously known as Cyberspace, the University Art Gallery and the SVSU Art Department are hosting the Digital Space Exhibition.
 This is the fourth year for this show, which is a juried digital fine arts competition open to artists within the state of Michigan.

 This year's juror is Christopher Schneider, a professional artist and photography adjunct at Lawrence Technological University and Oakland Community College.
 He obtained his MFA from Cranbrook Academy of Art, and is also the founder and gallery coordinator for Hatch: A Hamtramck Art Collective.
 Schneider has exhibited internationally, and recently won a $5,000 ArtPrize Pitch Night grant for Anonymous, an interactive sculpture created with fellow artist Nina Caruso.
 For more info on this exhibition.

 The juror for Cyberspace I was Linda Menger, retired Professor of Art and former head of the Delta College Photo Department.
 More information about the exhibition can be found here.